What I learned from Profit First

 I read 4 chapters and put the book down.
 For almost one year.

-I noticed “Profit First” kept coming up in conversation with Savvy Shopkeepers Facebook Group members (a group for women who own brick and mortar stores and/or online shops).
+I noticed “Profit First” kept coming up in conversation with Shopkeepers in our membership groups.

 I like to procrastinate like the best of them but I also know I respond well to accountability.
 So in order to tackle this book I created a study group and nearly 1/5 of the Savvy Shopkeepers members joined in.
 One-fifth!
 This confirmed that reading the Profit First book was a must.